thediymaker/slurm-node-dashboard/README.md

 # HPC Dashboard

 This repository contains the source code for the HPC Dashboard, a Next.js application designed to monitor the status of SLURM nodes.
 The dashboard provides total utilization metrics for CPU and GPU nodes, as well as detailed individual node status.
+This is a small portion of a much larger, full HPC management project i am working on that includes things like managing LDAP users, slurm associations, tracking services sold, and renewals.

 ## Features